peteseta/physics-ia/main.typ

   program.
 The program applies a Hann window to the recorded audio data to reduce noise interference and computes the Fourier transform of the windowed data using Welch's method.
-The fundamental is identified by looking for peaks around the expected frequency, allowing for variations in tuning #r.matlab.
+The fundamental is identified by looking for peaks around the expected frequency, allowing for variations in tuning
+  @mathworksWelchPowerSpectral2023.
 ]

 == Safety, Ethical, and Environmental Considerations